LindaOuer/LindaOuer/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
 - 🤔 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to watching crime series
+- ⚡ Fun fact: I love watching crime series

 ## Find me around the web 🌎